Constrained deformations of positive scalar curvature metrics: Proof of Theorem

+\begin{rmk} Without loss of generality, we can (and we shall) assume that in the equation above $\gamma_1\leq\gamma_2\leq\ldots\leq \gamma_a$.
+This convention, although unnecessary, is helpful in avoiding any possible ambiguity in the construction described below; if we worked with unordered tuples we would end up with possibly different, yet anyway isotopic model metrics. \end{rmk}

-In general, if we first need to describe what we mean by \emph{genus $\g$ handle of mixed type $CT$}: if we are given a connected reflexive 3-manifold $(M,g,f)$ we consider a type $C$ Gromov-Lawson connected sum and then we further perform, along the central sphere of the neck (in particular: in the region where the metric is exactly cylindrical) exactly $\g\geq 1$ type $T$ connected sums, with endpoints on such central sphere.
+We first need to describe what we mean by \emph{genus $\g$ handle of mixed type $CT$}: if we are given a connected reflexive 3-manifold $(M,g,f)$ we consider a type $C$ Gromov-Lawson connected sum and then we further perform, along the central sphere of the neck (in particular: in the region where the metric is exactly cylindrical) exactly $\g\geq 1$ type $T$ connected sums, with endpoints on such central sphere.
 Of course, one needs to work at two different scales (which are fixed once and for all) in order for this operation to be well-defined.

-That being said, a model metric is any metric on $M$ that is obtained by following this procedure: \begin{enumerate} \item {we consider a standard round reflexive 3-manifold, which we will refer to as \emph{central sphere};} \item {we perform exactly $\g_1$ Gromov-Lawson connected sums of type $T$, connecting pairs of points on the equator of the central sphere;} \item {we perform exactly $D$ Gromov-Lawson connected sums of type $C$, each connecting a pair of $f$-related points in the central sphere;} \item {we perform exactly $A-1$ Gromov-Lawson connected sums of mixed type $CT$, each connecting a pair of $f$-related points in the central sphere, and having genera $\g_2, \g_3, \ldots, \g_A$ respectively;} \item {we perform non-equivariant Gromov-Lawson connected sums of the central sphere with $S^3/\Gamma_1, S^3/\Gamma_2\cdots\# S^3/\Gamma_B$ picking base-points in the upper (open) hemisphere, and then we repeat the same construction in the lower (open) hemisphere;} \item {we perform non-equivariant Gromov-Lawson connected sums of the central sphere with $C$ copies $S^2\times S^1$ picking base-points in the upper (open) hemisphere, and then we repeat the same construction in the lower (open) hemisphere.} \end{enumerate}
+That being said, a model metric is any metric on $M$ that is obtained by following this procedure: \begin{enumerate} \item {we consider a standard round reflexive 3-manifold, which we will refer to as \emph{reference sphere};} \item {we perform exactly $\g_1$ Gromov-Lawson connected sums of type $T$, connecting pairs of points on the equator of the reference sphere;} \item {we perform exactly $d$ Gromov-Lawson connected sums of type $C$, each connecting a pair of $f$-related points in the reference sphere;} \item {we perform exactly $a-1$ Gromov-Lawson connected sums of mixed type $CT$, each connecting a pair of $f$-related points in the reference sphere, and having genera $\g_2, \g_3, \ldots, \g_a$ respectively;} \item {we perform, for any $i=1,\ldots, b$, a type $D$ Gromov-Lawson connected sum of the reference sphere with a reflexive pair consisting of the disjoint union of two copies of $S^3/\Gamma_i$ picking a basepoint in the upper (open) hemisphere of the reference sphere, and then the corresponding point in the lower (open) hemisphere;} \item {we perform exactly $c$ Gromov-Lawson type $D$ connected sums of the reference sphere with itself picking $c$ pairs of basepoints in the upper (open) hemisphere, and then $c$ pairs of corresponding points in the lower (open) hemisphere (thereby attaching a total of $2c$ handles to the reference sphere).} \end{enumerate}

 \begin{defi} We shall say that a reflexive triple $(M,g,f)$ is a model triple if each of its connected component is endowed, when restricting $g$, with a model metric as defined above. \end{defi}

 We recall from Section \ref{sec:EquivMan}, Corollary \ref{cor:UniqueF}, that if $(M,g,f)$ is a reflexive triple then $f$ is uniquely determined by $g$ so the involution does not add additional degrees of freedom in the parametrization of model triples.